GLIMPSE OF ONE LIFE

 Hawaii had a romantic setting of its own.
 We would go walking through the heart of Waikiki and it would make one feel as if they were in a totally different world.
 It could help take away any pains of the day as one bathed in the glow of a resort style atmosphere.
 We were in Navy housing for awhile but were soon drawn back to the place we have grown so fond of; the heart of Waikiki.
 I do not know if you have ever been there but, as newly weds, we never forgot its kindness towards the blossoming forth of romance and commitment.

 Freedom from alcohol came while in Hawaii.
-I had been under its bondage for some ten years.
-Freedom came through three avenues: fear that I would have to answer for some wrong that I had committed while under its influence; even though I may not have remembered doing so.
+I had been under its bondage; freedom came through three avenues: Fear that I would have to answer for some wrong that I had committed while under its influence; even though I may not have remembered doing so.
 The second reason was I developed a medical problem that make me sick when I indulged.
 But the final reason was when Sue threatened to leave me if I continued to pursue life in such a manner.
 I wish I could have said it was the Lord who delivered me but maybe in a round about way He did.
 As yet I was not a Christian; though an unseeing hand towards a life in Christ was guiding me.

 Joe's wife was a Vietnamese and a little delicate thing; both Sue I were fond of them both.
 Even though he was only a busboy clearing off tables in a restaurant he had an aspiration to be Mayor and was thinking of running.
 He was a unique individual.
 One humorous incident in our association was when both of our wives were away he invited me over for supper.
 He had prepared a spaghetti supper which included garlic bread.
 A roach came on the table and Joe broke off a little piece of the garlic bread and fed him.
 He said he was one of God's creatures too.
 I told him if I saw any in my apartment I would send them over.
 One could write volumes concerning those who they have come in contact with in their lifetime.